Mobile view in Chrome

 This way, you can manipulate the mobile view properties and see the change reflected.

-The DevTools plugin of Chrome makes life easy when it comes to changing CSS properties of your Website.
+The DevTools plugin of Chrome makes life easy when it comes to changing the CSS properties of your Website.

 Desktop Chrome is the best browser for debugging Mobile View